cristi-lng/react-csr-base/docs/codingTools.md

 ## State management

 In React, we typically manage state using the `useState` hook.
 However, there are cases where we need to share this state across multiple components or make it accessible globally.
 In such scenarios, we need a different solution.
-React provides the [Context API↗](https://react.dev/reference/react/createContext), but there are also state management libraries like [Zustand↗](https://github.com/pmndrs/zustand), [Jotai↗](https://jotai.org/), and [Redux Toolkit↗](https://redux-toolkit.js.org/).
+React provides the [Context API↗](https://react.dev/reference/react/createContext), but there are also state management libraries like [Nano Stores↗](https://github.com/nanostores/nanostores), [Zustand↗](https://github.com/pmndrs/zustand), [Jotai↗](https://jotai.org/), [Redux Toolkit↗](https://redux-toolkit.js.org/) and many more.

-Personally, I prefer Zustand.
-It’s lightweight, has a clean and straightforward API, works outside of React components, and has consistently provided a great experience.
-In this application, I used Zustand to store and expose session data.
-Below is an example of its usage:
+I’ve had great experiences with both Zustand and Nano Stores.
+Recently, I’ve been favoring Nano Stores due to its simpler API and smaller size.
+Both are solid choices, and a nice bonus is that they work outside React components too.

+Below is an example of Nano Stores in action in the codebase:

 - [Session store](../src/stores/sessionStore/sessionStore.ts)
 - [Account usage](../src/features/bootstrap/components/privateLayout/toolbar/profileDropdown.tsx)